🎁Recevez Une BoĂźte GRATUITE d'OmĂ©ga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 3) Third phase of your menstrual cycle: ovulation

-When the oocyte contained in the follicle reaches maturity, the follicle ruptures under the action of the hormone LH and releases a fertilisable egg.
+When the egg contained in the follicle reaches maturity, the follicle ruptures under the action of the hormone LH and releases a fertilisable egg.
 You then enter the ovulation phase.
 During this phase, your cervical mucus, which allows sperm to pass through to the egg, becomes thinner and translucent.
 This is why you may notice a white discharge.
 Some of you may also feel pain when the follicle (which measures two centimetres!) ruptures and travels through your fallopian tubes to reach the uterus.

 4) Fourth phase of your menstrual cycle: after ovulation

-a) Your egg has not been fertilized.
+a) Your egg has not been fertilised.

-b) Your egg has been fertilized.
+b) Your egg has been fertilised.

-Finally, as explained above, at the moment of ovulation, your body secretes a hormone called LH, which is easily detectable in your urine.
+Finally, as explained above, at the moment of ovulation, your body secretes a hormone called LH which is easily detectable in your urine.
 This is when the ovulation test comes into play!
 To determine the most favourable period for getting pregnant, you can use ovulation tests that will tell you whether you are producing this particular hormone.
 By doing the test over several days, you can follow the rise in your hormones until you determine the day when the line is darkest (or most apparent), which will determine your ovulation day.
 We advise you to do a test every day for 6 days (from your 10th day of the cycle) to accurately determine your ovulation day and therefore the period when you are most fertile.

 Menstruationszyklus